-I do my share of research and reading and I've been amazed at the so called "professionals" who chat in "open forums" and are glad to give you advise, but for the most part are very closed minded when discussing a new products or processes.
+I do my share of research and reading and I've been amazed at the so-called "professionals" who chat in "open forums" and are glad to give you advise, but for the most part are very closed minded when discussing new products or processes.
 It seems it's their way or no way!

-It's not that these guys don't know what there talking about, some of them think that if you don't have the biggest and the best, then you need to stay out of the business.
+It's not that these guys don't know what they're talking about, some of them think that if you don't have the biggest and the best, then you need to stay out of the business.
 Let us put your worries at ease because this isn't true anymore.
 Sure, 15 years ago, many of the asphalt sealing systems that were available, were made for the professional contractors.
 But over the last 10 years and even the last few years, advances have been made to make the sealcoating sealing machines more compact, lighter and easier to use.
-We strive to help home owners, small businesses and start up contractors afford the equipment that will get the job done.
+We strive to help homeowners, small businesses and start-up contractors afford the equipment that will get the job done.

 We are now going to look at some easy-to-understand asphalt sealing equipment differences to help aid you in your purchase, starting with the Agitation Process.
 There are three main ways to agitate your sealcoat sealer and they are: Circulation Agitation which can also be known as Transfer Systems or "Transfer Pumps", Manual Agitation which is... well, the manual labor "Hand Agitation" method, and finally the Hydraulic Agitation method also known as the Pneumatic Systems.
 These systems are typically "Medium Pressure" systems and we will finish up by discussing the benefits of a High Pressure sealing system.